 Description

-First World War Memorial.
-Designed by Messrs Maile and Son of London and unveiled in 1921.
-Dates of the Second World War subsequently added.
+The Staplefield War Memorial is a First World War memorial designed by Messrs Maile and Son of London and unveiled in 1921, with dates from the Second World War added later.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.